IceLuna/Eagle/docs/source/rendering/materials.rst

 Ambient Occlusion (AO)
 ----------------------
 Can be used to affect how a surface is affected by ambient lighting (IBL or `Ambient` of directional light).
 For example, if material's AO is 0, that means the material won't be affected by ambient lighting.
 By default, it's 1.
-Currently, only textures can be used for it.
+Currently, can be used as an input for it.

 .. _Emissive:

 Emissive
 --------
 It can be used to determine what parts of a surface will glow.
 By default, it's 0.
-Currently, only textures can be used for it.
+Currently, can be used as an input for it.

 .. _Emissive Intensity: